mpiyarul143-art/Zhenbah-/README.md

 Ready to automate your mobile experience?
 Follow these steps to get mobile-use up and running.

 1.  **Set up Environment Variables:**
     Copy the example `.env.example` file to `.env` and add your API keys.
-At least an OpenAI key is required.

     ```bash
     cp .env.example .env